FormFree/PostBackClient/Readme.md

 the following HTTP POST parameters:

 1. VOD_ID
    * This is the id of the VodRequest that the webhook is reporting about.
-This is a `Guid` value is always provided.
+This is a `Guid` value and is always provided.
 2. OrderStatus
    * This is the status of the VodRequest.
 It is an `int` value in C# and is always provided.
 3. ReportID
    * This is a optional report id that is provided if the webhook is calling back about a report generation.
-In the event the value exists it is a `Guid`.
+In the event the value exists, it is a `Guid`.

 ### No Self-Hosting

 You may not want to self-host in such a case you will only be interested in the `CallbackServer/Controller/CallbackController.cs` file.
-It contains the definition of 1) a WebAPI controller method to handle the post, and 2) the a model class describing the post body.
+It contains the definition of 1) a WebAPI controller method to handle the post, and 2) a model class describing the post body.

 ### Self-Hosting